michaelphillips4/MeditationIntervalTimer/README.md

+# Meditation Timer

+This is a simple timer that allows a number of sections to a meditation.
+It plays a sound at the end of each section of meditation.

+## Saving meditations

+You can save a mediation and its sections.
+They are simply saved in the browsers local storage,

+## Screen lock request

+There is a request in the code to stop the device going into sleep mode.
+This is released once the meditation completes or is manually stopped.

+## Deployment

+The git hub branch main will deploy the code to AWS Amplify

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.